EmmaTheMartian/ciln/readme.md

 }

-/* `buildscript` is a shorthand for `int main(int argc, const char *argv[])`, feel free to completely forego it if you prefer. */ buildscript
+/* `buildscript` is a shorthand for `int main(int argc, const char *argv[])`, feel free to completely forgo it if you prefer. */ buildscript
 {
-	/* `bake` creates and runs a build context, the provided arguments is a list of tasks to add. */
+	/* `bake` creates and runs a build context, the provided arguments are a list of tasks to add. */
 	bake(build, test);
 }